conflictserpent/battlesnake-server-2015/README.md

 We will go over these clarifications partway through the day.
 If you have any other questions, just ask anyone in sendwithus gear!

+FYI!
+If you start a game with more than one snake sharing the same name, it will glitch and crash the game.
+We will probably be pushing a fix out for this in a bit, but for now, make sure your snakes all have unique names (we recommend using your team name).

 Q: How do I determine the life of my snake!?

 A: Once a snake has eaten food or killed another snake, they will return a 'last_eaten' field that gives the last turn they have grown.
 Once the current turn is 100 greater than the turn they have last eaten, their life will be 0 and the snake will die.
 If a snake has not yet eaten, this field will not exist on that snake, and should be treated as 0.